 Parent engagement can also be a crucial strategy for preventing the summer slide.
 Before school gets out for the summer, connect parents with guided reading activities and summer learning programs for elementary students.
 Let them know that if they have any questions over the break, they can always reach out to you for support.
 If parents know that you’re on their side, they’ll feel better prepared to assist their students over the summer.

 Preventing summer learning loss can seem daunting, but as an educator, you have the power to help students succeed.
-By engaging students in educational activities and supplementing any potential disadvantages, you can help every student start the next school year ready to learn.
+By engaging students and their families in educational activities, and supplementing any potential disadvantages, you can help every student start the next school year ready to learn.

-Here are five ways to help students maintain the knowledge they learned over the year and avoid summer slide:
+Here are 12 ways to help students maintain the knowledge they learned over the year and avoid summer slide:

 - Libraries often have plenty of fun activities to prevent summer slide, from read-alouds to book reading challenges.
-Encourage children to visit the library often so they can develop a love of learning over the summer.
+Summer activities may look a little different this year, depending on policies in your area, but encourage families to take advantage of any summer programs available over the summer.
+Children who visit the library often can develop their love of learning over the summer.

 - Enrolling children in a summer learning program can help them challenge their brains and learn new things over the break.
 For low-income families, city community centers often have free or low-cost summer activities.

 - Summer reading programs at school can keep students reading over the summer.
-If you’re a teacher, consider compiling a summer reading challenge for students coming into your class next year.
+Teachers, consider compiling a summer reading challenge for students coming into your class next year.

 - Although teachers can make a difference, they can’t do it alone.
-Inform parents about summer learning loss and enlist them in educating their students over the summer.
+Thankfully, there are a lot of good at-home activities for families that help prevent summer slide.
+Inform parents about summer learning loss and provide them with a few ideas for them to practice math and reading with their students from home.

 - Children with disabilities can feel lost over the summer without school support or resources.
 Find ways to provide similar resources at home or connect children with disabilities to peers who they can work with over the summer.